Weddings in Greece in COVID-19 (Coronavirus) Years

 Greece- as one of the most famous countries for destination weddings- is no exception to this global conjuncture.
 However, it has so far been a rare coronavirus success story, as its casualty toll from Covid-19 is dwarfed by that of most of its European peers.
 Taking early measures of protection and respecting the health protocols, Greece has totally made the difference in limiting the pandemic.

 The country reopens its barriers in the middle of June 2020.
-Happily, it claims to be one of the safest countries for traveling and planning a destination wedding.
+Happily, it claims to be one of the safest countries for traveling and planning a destination wedding in Europe.
 Guaranteeing no obligatory quarantine, Greece promises to give you a completely stress-free wedding experience abroad!

 But what will a wedding in Greece be like after the COVID era?